abhinavsood/download-scpd-videos/README.md

-Download online videos from SCPD for the courses you're enrolled in
+Download online videos from Stanford Center for Professional Development for the courses that you're enrolled in using your my*stanford*connection account.

 Installation
 ============